 When fuel flowmeters are rotated among different units to facilitate the removal of meters for accuracy testing (e.g., three fuel flowmeters rotated between two units), submit a new MONITORING SYSTEM COMPONENT DATA record each time that a fuel flowmeter is being placed into service, and update the end date and hour of the MONITORING SYSTEM COMPONENT DATA record for the fuel flowmeter that is being removed.
-Use the reinstallation date and hour in the FUEL FLOWMETER ACCURACY DATA record as the begin date and hour in the new MONITORING SYSTEM COMPONENT DATA record, and use the hour prior to the reinstallation date and hour as the end date and hour in the MONITORING SYSTEM COMPONENT DATA record, and use the hour prior to the reinstallation date and hour as the is being removed.
+Use the reinstallation date and hour in the FUEL FLOWMETER ACCURACY DATA record as the begin date and hour in the new MONITORING SYSTEM COMPONENT DATA record, and use the hour prior to the reinstallation date and hour as the end date and hour in the MONITORING SYSTEM COMPONENT DATA record for the fuel flowmeter that is being removed.
 If the fuel flowmeter that is being placed into service had previously been installed, you may report its previously assigned component ID in the MONITORING SYSTEM COMPONENT DATA record or you may assign a new component ID.